AlexiaDelorme/project-cookbook/testing/TESTING.md

     - `Add new recipe`
     - `My cookbook`
     - `Explore recipes`
-- [x] Hover over the title/image for each menu items, and confirm that the title turns speak.
+- [x] Hover over the title/image for each menu items, and confirm that the title turns pink.
 - [x] Click on the `Manage account` link, confirm that it takes the user to the manage account details page.
 - [x] Click on the `Manage recipes` link, confirm that it takes the user to the manage recipes page.
 - [x] Click on the `Add new recipe` link, confirm that it takes the user to the add new recipe form.